jangabrielsson/LuaLua_emu/README.md

 Lua implemented in vanilla Lua without any libraries.

-Compiles Lua src to a bytecode run by an emulator implmented in Lua.
+Compiles Lua src to a bytecode run by an emulator implemented in Lua.
 Used in sandboxed environment where loadstring, metatables, and coroutines are not allowed.
 ~10-30x slower than "native" Lua.
 Goto and label not implemented but metatables and coroutines works.

 Divided up in a parser and a compiler.
 The parser outputs a parse tree and the compiler creates a nested Lua function of the parse tree.
 The parser can be parsed by the parser and the parse-tree then compiled by the compiler thus reducing the code foot print.